 Note: For the

 remove action, policy regime (pr), flags, and timestamp (ts) are optional.
-For more detail on the consent flags format, please refer to Consent Flags section of the DMP Consumer Rights Management Concepts and Glossary document.
+For more detail on the consent flags format, please refer to Consent Flags section of the Audience Studio Consumer Rights Management Concepts and Glossary document.

 Examples of valid records for data deletion requests:

 Regardless of whether or not you submit data for the optional policy regime or timestamp, include all of the delimiters.
 Data will not process without all delimiters.

 Audience Studio supports gzip and lzo compression types, but recommends lzo with an lzo index file.
 If you choose to use gzip, the maximum supported size is 1GB per file submitted.
 Alternatively, Audience Studio does support plain text files.

 After you request that data be deleted for a given user, we delete all data from Audience Studio that is tied to the identifier you submitted.
 This happens within 90 days of the initial request.
 Deleted data includes, but is not limited to: